A. M. Nandakumar: Career

 Nandakumar announced Jambhavan (2006) in December 2005 and began production shortly after a launch event held in Tirupathi.
 Prashanth was signed to play the lead role, while Nila and Meghna Naidu were signed to portray the film's lead heroines.
-The team began shoot with a thirty-day schedule in Tenkasi in Southern Tamil Nadu.
-The making of the film was disrupted in January 2006, when actress Nila briefly walked out of the film after falling out with the producers.
+The team began filming with a 30-day schedule in Tenkasi in southern Tamil Nadu.
+The making of the film was disrupted in January 2006, when the actress Nila briefly walked out of the film after falling out with the producers.
 The film opened in September 2006 and received predominantly negative reviews.
-A critic from Sify.com noted "this film is a slapdash enterprise that will make you groan", adding "it caters strictly to B and C class audiences and leaves you cold".
-Another reviewer noted the similarity to Baashha (1995) adding "the quality of these remakes has ranged from entertaining to outright bad and Prashanth's Jaambavan unfortunately comes in at the lower end of that scale."
-Indiaglitz.com also noted the similarity adding "director Nandakumar has taken cue from a few 'mass films', but just has not managed to cobble them with any sense of purpose."
+A critic from Sify noted, "This film is a slapdash enterprise that will make you groan," adding "It caters strictly to B and C class audiences and leaves you cold."
+Another reviewer noted the similarity to Baashha (1995) adding "the quality of these remakes has ranged from entertaining to outright bad and Prashanth's Jaambavan unfortunately comes in at the lower end of that scale".
+Indiaglitz also noted the similarity adding that "director Nandakumar has taken cue from a few 'mass films', but just has not managed to cobble them with any sense of purpose".

-In 2014, Nandakumar made Kalkandu and the film gained media attention prior to release, owing to the lead actor Gajesh's debut.
-The actor was the son of actor-dancer Anand Babu and grandson of comedian Nagesh.
+In 2014, Nandakumar made Kalkandu and the film gained media attention before release, owing to the lead actor Gajesh's debut.
+He was the son of the actor-dancer Anand Babu and grandson of the comedian Nagesh.
 Following the appearance of late actor Nagesh's animation in Kochadaiiyaan (2014), Nandakumar insisted on having a sequence in his film, where all three generations of the family appear in one scene through computer imagery.
 The film was shot mainly in Tamil Nadu, in places such as Tiruchi and Kanyakumari.
-The film had a limited release in October 2014, owing to the presence of bigger budget films at the box office.
-It opened to mixed reviews with a critics noting the film "gets stuck towards average."
+It had a limited release in October 2014, owing to the presence of bigger budget films at the box office, and opened to mixed reviews with a critics noting it "gets stuck towards average".
 Another reviewer noted that the film had a dated feel and called it "excruciatingly long".
+Nandakumar later worked on a project titled K7 - Kesavan with debutant Sakthivel, though the film failed to have a theatrical release.